EU songwriters urge antitrust probe of broadcasters

-BRUSSELS Songwriters from 28 European countries urged EU antitrust regulators on Wednesday to investigate broadcasters, including the British Broadcasting Corporation, Mediaset and British Sky Broadcasting, for allegedly making unfair music publishing deals.
+BRUSSELS Feb 29 Songwriters from 28 European countries urged EU antitrust regulators on Wednesday to investigate broadcasters, including the British Broadcasting Corporation, Mediaset and British Sky Broadcasting , for allegedly making unfair music publishing deals.

 The European Composer and Songwriter Alliance (ECSA) said in a formal complaint filed with the European Commission's competition division that the broadcasters had breached EU antitrust rules.